pinohu/DYNASTY/empire-bible/FINAL_INTEGRATION_REPORT.md

 ## Conclusion

 The Legacy Codex is **COMPLETE** and **PRODUCTION-READY**.
-All 10 volumes have been written, verified, and integrated into a comprehensive operating system designed to guide [Your Family] for the next 365 years.
+All 10 volumes have been written, verified, and integrated into a comprehensive operating system designed to guide the Xavier Family for the next 365 years.

 The system is:
 - **Comprehensive**: Covers all aspects of empire building